 1. You will need to formally sign up with us to be approved as a virtual club to avail of this facility.

-3. There will be a “table money” charge of a minimum of $3 per session, to be paid using BBO$, which can be purchased via the BBO site.
-This revenue will be shared between BBO and the CBAI, and we will rebate our portion back to your club.
+3. There will be a “table money” charge of a minimum of $1 per session, to be paid using BB$, which can be purchased via the BBO site.
+The minimum charge of BB$1 will go to BBO; if you choose to charge more than that, then the revenue will be shared between BBO and the CBAI, and we will rebate our portion back to your club.

 4. Your games can be used to award Masterpoints within the CBAI scheme if you wish.
 If you do want to award Masterpoints, we recommend that you keep a record as you would with a real-life game, at least initially.
 We do not recommend that you award prizes, financial or otherwise, for games played online.